the-turing-way/the-turing-way/book/website/community-handbook/community-calls/community-calls-governance-forum.md

 ## Motivation for Organisation

 _The Turing Way_ open governance forum was organised in response (and replacing) the Core Team Meetings, which were organised from June 2022 to September 2023.
-The evolving needs of the {ref}`Core Team Meetings<ch-community-calls-core-team>` is documented in the subchapter about the meetings.
+The evolving needs (and reason for sunsetting) the {ref}`Core Team Meetings<ch-community-calls-core-team>` is documented in the relevant subchapter.

 More specifically, these calls are designed to be open, public forums to engage in community updates across the project teams and groups, specifically as places to share-out updates at the working group and constitutional levels of the project.